learn-co-curriculum/python-p4-intro-to-flask/README.md

 Ronacher couldn't handle all of these requests himself, so he created [the Pallets Projects][pp] as a central location for Flask and his other projects.
-If you visit the homepage, you'll notice that the docs for Werkzeug, Jinja, and Click are available right there.
+If you visit the homepage, you'll see the docs for Werkzeug, Jinja, and Click.
 This might be a useful page to bookmark, as most of the important documentation for Phase 4 is right there!

 Because it is useful for small and large projects and a wide variety of tasks, Flask is now the most used Python web framework: It is used at Netflix, Reddit,